Railway electrification in Malaysia: Terminal Skypark Line

-The phase 1 between Subang Jaya and Terminal Skypark was funded by the Government through Ministry of Transport to provide rail based public transport especially to connect the Sultan Abdul Aziz Shah (SAAS) Airport Terminal 3 (Terminal Skypark) and the vicinity area with the existing railway.
-When complete, this line will be Malaysia's second airport rail link service, after the Express Rail Link (KLIA Ekspres).
-The phase 1 line was due to be completed by April 2018.
+Phase 1 was funded by the Government through the Ministry of Transport to provide rail-based public transport to Subang Airport and the surrounding vicinity.
+Upon completion, the line became Malaysia's second airport rail link, after the Express Rail Link to the Kuala Lumpur International Airport (KLIA).
+It was due to be completed by April 2018.

-Generally, the project consists of two main section i.e. at grade section in between Subang Jaya and old Sri Subang spur line for the length of 4.09 km using the existing railway reserve previously funded by Petronas to transport fuel to the airport and also the new section in between new location of Sri Subang for the total length of 4.067 km which is elevated rail track along the existing Sungai Damansara river reserve and till end up at car park nearby Terminal Subang Skypark.
+Generally, the project consisted of two main sections, i.e. the at-grade section between Subang Jaya and the old Sri Subang spur line for the length of 4.09 km, using the existing railway reserved and previously funded by Petronas to transport fuel to the airport, and also a new section from Sri Subang to the carpark opposite the airport, for the total length of 4.067 km, which is an elevated rail track along the existing Sungai Damansara river reserve.

+The line was completed in 2018 and KTM Komuter's was launched, serving KL Sentral, Subang Jaya and stations.
+However, since 15 February 2023, the service has been suspended due to low ridership.